Professional Darts Corporation: PDC Pro Tour

 The PDC Pro Tour is a series of non-televised tournaments.
-The prize fund is £75,000 for most tournaments and features up to 32 boards in action on an arena floor, hence their nickname "floor tournament".
+The prize fund is £75,000 for most tournaments, which feature up to 32 boards in action simultaneously on the floor of a sports arena, hence their nickname "floor tournament".
 With shorter matches and the floor set up, a different kind of pressure applies compared to televised events and a different set of results can be produced.
 For instance, Barrie Bates was the PDC Floor Player of the Year in 2006 with Colin Lloyd and Mick McGowan also nominated – none of whom won a major during the year.
 The 2020 calendar will feature features 30 Players Championships and 13 European Tour events.
 The European Tour events are different to the Players Championships and are played on a stage in front of an often sizeable crowd.

 Past tournaments

 Las Vegas Desert Classic (2002–09)

 The Mandalay Bay Resort and Casino, Las Vegas, Nevada was the setting for the Las Vegas Desert Classic each July from 2002 to 2009.
 It furthered the PDC's aim to develop a world darts circuit.